The construction industry has been cited as one of the most hazardous industries to work in.

 Construction workers who get injured at the workplace may be entitled to workers’ compensation benefits.
 However, if the injury was a result of the employer’s failure to provide a safe working environment, the injured worker may be entitled to additional compensation.
 In order to receive the compensation:

-- The employee has to prove that the injury was caused due to negligence of the employer.
+- The employee has to prove that the injury was caused due to the negligence of the employer.

-- The employee must show that employer had not taken the necessary required measures for providing a safe working environment.
+- The employee must show that the employer had not taken the necessary required measures for providing a safe working environment.